Tianlongshan Grottoes

 The Tianlongshan Grottoes (天龙山石窟 (Tiānlóngshān Shíkū), English translation: Mountain of the Heavenly Dragon) are caves located in Taiyuan, Shanxi Province, China, that are notable for the Buddhist temples located within them.
 The temple complex spans two mountains: there are eight grottoes on the eastern mountain and 13 on the western mountain.
 The complex was constructed over a number of centuries, from the northern Qi dynasty until the Tang dynasty, and contains Buddhist art of high historic importance.
 The majority of the caves date to the Tang dynasty.
-The caves have been designated by the government as a Major Historical and Cultural Site Protected at the National Level.
+The caves have been designated by the national government as a Major Historical and Cultural Site Protected at the National Level.